morganhancock/recipebox/README.md

 # recipebox
-A sandbox for Git training
+A sandbox for Git training.